Top 10 pick and choose attractions of Istanbul

 10. Galata Tower

 Thought to be one of the oldest in Istanbul, the medieval Galata Tower is one of the dominating features of the Galata skyline.
-It is thought that in the 17th century an early aviator, Hezarfen Ahmet Celebi, made a flight using artificial gliding wings from here over the Bosphorus, an impressive journey of nearly six kilometres.
-Climb to the observation deck (51 metres) to absorb 360⁰ panoramic views and imagine how that flight would have been.
+It is thought that in the 17th century an early aviator, Hezarfen Ahmet Celebi, made a flight using artificial gliding wings from here over the Bosphorus, an impressive journey of nearly six kilometers.
+Climb to the observation deck (51 meters) to absorb 360⁰ panoramic views and imagine how that flight would have been.